 - Available: Sign up here

-The company offers both taxable and tax-advantaged accounts, making this one of the great options for those who qualify as a Roth IRA investor.
-They even have offer a Roth IRA for kids!
+The company also offers both taxable and tax-advantaged accounts, making this one of the great options for those who qualify as a Roth IRA investor.
+They even have offer a Roth IRA for kids.

 - Available: Sign up here

-Further, Stash offers their Stock-Back® rewards program2, which allows users to earn stock on qualifying purchases made on their linked Stock-Back® Card1.
+Stash also makes saving easier with the Stock-Back® rewards program2, which allows users to earn stock on qualifying purchases made on their linked Stock-Back® Card1.
 Over time, these additional stock contributions can build your portfolio.

-Consider signing up for Stash if you’re looking for a simple investing and banking solution.
-Stash grows with the user and makes your money work for you.
+Sign up for Stash if you’re looking for a simple investing and banking solution.

 - Stash is a personal finance app that simplifies investing, making it easy and affordable for everyday Americans to build wealth and achieve their financial goals.